gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 These enterprises never considered "software" as a competitive advantage.
-But slowly even they understand that ["software eats the world"](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and they want to do develop software in house again.
+But slowly even they understand that ["software eats the world"](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) and they want to do develop software in-house again.
 In such situations, missing know-how and "wrong" people with lack of skills are common.
-This article wants to be a simple and easy applicable guideline for them to establish a good coding mentality with good practices.
-I hope you can apply the full test for your development department and gain some insights about weaknesses and possible improvements.
+This article wants to be a simple and easy applicable guideline for them to establish a good coding mentality and culture with good practices.
+I hope you can apply the full test and gain some insights about weaknesses and possible improvements in your company.